-I currently serve as associate professor of Anthropology at Oxford College of Emory University.
+From 2012 to 2018, I served as associate professor of Anthropology at Oxford College of Emory University.
 Oxford College is a small residential “liberal-arts-intensive” undergraduate college at Emory.
-I teach courses on human evolution, human ecology, race and identity, and archaeology.
+I taught courses on human evolution, human ecology, race and identity, disability and society, and archaeology.
 My academic research deals directly with biocultural evolution.
 I am especially fortunate to be co-leading–with Liv Nilsson Stutz, lecturer of Anthropology at Emory University (she’s also my wife)–a wonderful interdisciplinary research team investigating the Early Upper Paleolithic deposits at Mughr el-Hamamah (Caves of the Doves) in northwestern Jordan.

 Key research themes that I discuss on this site include: